SAP-samples/teched2025-DT265/exercises/ex1/README.md

 ## Exercise 1.1 - Subscribe the Solution in the Application Subscription of Your Customer

-After completing these steps, you have subscribed the SAP BTP multi-tenant application **Poetry Slam Manager** in the SAP BTP subaccount of your customer.
+After completing below steps, you have subscribed the SAP BTP multi-tenant application **Poetry Slam Manager** in the SAP BTP subaccount of your customer.

 To provision the application on the subaccount for a specific customer, subscribe to the **Poetry Slam Manager** application: